AmjadKarim96/E-Commerce-Sales-Analysis-Project/README.md

 ## Feedback and Contributions
 Your feedback and contributions are welcome!
 Feel free to submit issues, suggestions, or pull requests to enhance this project.

-## About the Author
-This project was created by [Your Name].
-Connect with me on LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/your-profile).